GeekAlexis/FastMOT/README.md

 </details>

  ## Track custom classes
 FastMOT can be easily extended to a custom class (e.g. vehicle).
-You need to train both YOLO and a ReID model on your object class.
+You need to train both YOLO and a ReID network on your object class.
 Check [Darknet](https://github.com/AlexeyAB/darknet) for training YOLO and [fast-reid](https://github.com/JDAI-CV/fast-reid) for training ReID.
-After training, convert the model to ONNX format.
+After training, convert weights to ONNX format.
 The TensorRT plugin adapted from [tensorrt_demos](https://github.com/jkjung-avt/tensorrt_demos/) is only compatible with Darknet.

 FastMOT also supports multi-class tracking.
 It is recommended to train a ReID network for each class and implement a new Python class that extracts features separately and concatenates them before feeding into the tracker.
 ### Convert YOLO to ONNX